-Section Proposed Compliance Section 6.1 The site is identified as containing Class 5 Acid Sulfate Soils.
-Yes Acid Sulfate The proposal is considered to adequately satisfy this section as Soils the application does not propose any works that would result in any significant adverse impacts to the watertable.
-Section 6.2 The proposed earthworks are approved under previous Yes Earthworks applications and the proposed modifications does not raised any additional issues in this regard.
-Section 6.3 The proposed modifications does not result in additional Yes, subject Stormwater stormwater impacts and previously imposed conditions will be to relation of Management retained. previously imposed conditions Section 6.8 As the site is identified as located within ANEF 20-25 or greater Yes Development or greater, the development approved under this consent must in Areas meet the relevant provisions of Australian Standard AS Subject to 2021:2000 Acoustics - Aircraft noise intrusion - Building siting and construction.
-Aircraft Noise and constituction.
+Proposed Compliance The site is identified as containing Class 5 Acid Sulfate Soils.
+The proposal is considered to adequately satisfy this section as the application does not propose any works that would result in any significant adverse impacts to the watertable.
+Yes The proposed earthworks are approved under previous applications and the proposed modifications do not raise any additional issues in this regard.
+Yes The proposed modifications do not result in additional stormwater impacts and previously imposed conditions will be retained.
+Yes, subject to retention of previously imposed conditions As the site is identified as located within ANEF 20-25 or greater or greater, the development approved under this consent must meet the relevant provisions of Australian Standard AS 2021:2000 Acoustics - Aircraft noise intrusion - Building siting and construction.
+A condition has been included in the previous development consent (condition 5) which addresses the above and the Yes be retained.
+The proposed modifications are minor in nature and do not Yes The site is identified as containing Class 5 Acid Sulfate Soils.
+The proposal is considered to adequately satisfy this section as the application does not propose any works that would result in any significant adverse impacts to the watertable.
+The proposed earthworks are approved under previous applications and the proposed modifications do not raise any additional issues in this regard.
+The proposed modifications do not result in additional stormwater impacts and previously imposed conditions will be retained.
+As the site is identified as located within ANEF 20-25 or greater or greater, the development approved under this consent must meet the relevant provisions of Australian Standard AS 2021:2000 Acoustics - Aircraft noise intrusion - Building siting and construction.
+A condition has been included in the previous development consent (condition 5) which addresses the above and the requirements of this part of the LEP, and this condition will be retained.

-Section Proposed Compliance A condition has been included in the previous development consent (condition 5) which addresses this and this condition will be retained.
-Section 6.9 Design excellence The proposed modifications are minor in nature and does not result in any additional height or bulk.
-The application was referred to council's urban designer and it was concluded that the proposed modifications to the Level 1 floor plan to create new apartments Unit A102 and A103 should be supported as the internal confirmation and amenity is considered acceptable on urban design grounds and based on consistency with the Apartment Design Guide.
-Yes Section 6.13 Residential accommodatio n in Zones E1, E2 and MU1 The proposal modifications will result in a mixed-use development that retains a retail premise at ground floor that fronts Parramatta Road which achieves active street frontage.
-The proposed modifications will also be compatible with the desired future character of the area. • Therefore the proposal will be satisfactory in this regard.
-Yes Section 6.14 Diverse housing See discussion below.
+Section Proposed Compliance Design excellence referred to council's urban designer and it was concluded that the proposed modifications to the Level 1 floor plan should be supported as the internal configuration and amenity is considered acceptable on urban design grounds and based on consistency with the Apartment Design Guide.
+Section 6.13 Residential accommodation in Zones E1, E2 and MU1 The proposal modifications will result in a mixed-use development that retains a retail premise at ground floor that fronts Parramatta Road which achieves active street frontage.
+The proposed modifications will also be compatible with the desired future character of the area.
+Therefore, the proposal will be satisfactory in this regard.
+Yes Section 6.14 Diverse housing No changes to previously approved development.
 Yes